World leaders outline plans to tackle climate change

 Climate cash flow

-As predicted by climate watchers, Tuesday’s meet included a number of financial pledges earmarked to scale-up climate action and cope with the impacts that are already locked in.
+As predicted by climate watchers, last week’s meet included a number of financial pledges earmarked to scale-up climate action and cope with locked-in impacts.

 Good news for forests, agriculture, renewables

-Other commitments at Tuesday’s summit included over 20 governments and 30 organisations signing up to new actions under the UN’s Global Alliance for Smart-Agriculture, which seeks to build food systems capable of handling a changing climate.
+Other commitments at the summit included over 20 governments and 30 organisations signing up to new actions under UN’s Global Alliance for Smart-Agriculture, which seeks to build food systems capable of handling a changing climate.

-The summit also witnessed a collective pledge from public and private actors to channel over US$50 billion away from fossil fuel investments and into new energy sources during the next three to five years.
+The summit also witnessed a collective pledge from public and private actors representing over US$50 billion to move away from fossil fuel investments and into new energy sources during the next three to five years.
 Sending market signals such as shifting funds away from fossil fuel projects plays a role in transitioning to a cleaner energy mix, economists say.

 Separately, a coalition of governments and stakeholders announced two initiatives set to expand access to renewable energy for eastern and southern African economies, as well as small island developing states.